Felipe González de Ahedo: Early life

-Beginnings of a Career
+Beginnings of a career

 At the age of 25, Felipe González de Ahedo set out to solidify his career.
 He entered the Royal Armada of Spain and served on the ship San Bernardo as an apprentice.
 Just two years later, he was appointed to the Santiago.
 This is where he gained his reputation as a talented sailor and was noticed by his superiors.

 Adventures

 It was 1730 when he joined the ship Aranzasu.
 On this boat, he traveled to the West Indies and back.
 This was his first real adventure in the New World.
-By 1736, Felipe had joined a new ship once again.
-This boat was the Incendio and he was aboard it when it made its voyage to Veracruz.
-This was his first experience in Central America.
-After a few more years of service, Felipe was finally promoted to the rank of junior lieutenant in 1751.
+By 1736, González de Ahedo had joined a new ship, the Incendio, when it made its voyage to Veracruz; this was his first experience in Central America.
+After a few more years of service, González de Ahedo was finally promoted to the rank of junior lieutenant in 1751.

-In 1760, Felipe was given command of the frigate Arrogant.
+In 1760, González de Ahedo was given command of the frigate Arrogant.
 His job while commanding the frigate was to help protect eighteen ships sheltering in the Bay of Ferrol from enemy ships.
-After his experience on the frigate, Felipe went on to serve on numerous ships of all shapes and sizes until 1766 came around.
-In 1766, he was promoted to Commander of the Firme.
+After his experience on the frigate, González de Ahedo went on to serve on numerous ships of all shapes and sizes until 1766, when he was promoted to Commander of the Firme.
 He used the Firme to hunt down “piratical xebeques of Algiers.”
 Xebeques (also known as xebecs) are Mediterranean sailing ships mostly used for trading.
-While Felipe did end up sighting many of these piratical xebeques, he was never able to capture one because his ship was not fast enough.
+While González de Ahedo did end up sighting many of these piratical xebeques, he was never able to capture one because his ship was not fast enough.